lobe/image-tools/README.md

 # Image Tools: creating image datasets
-Image Wrangler helps you form machine learning datasets for image classification.
+Image Tools helps you form machine learning datasets for image classification.

 ## Setup
 These tools were developed with python 3.7.7